anuragsoni/shuttle_http/README.md

 - <a name="channel">1</a>: Channel is a high-level construct for performing I/O.
 - <a name="overhead">2</a>: As always, make your own measurements.
 Also weigh in the fact that reader/writer modules in async are mature, battle tested and cover more use-cases.
 - <a name="fork">3</a>: The implementation started as a fork [async_rpc's](https://github.com/janestreet/async/blob/7e71341ab2b962c56b98f293a3bec6098eafd1b0/async_rpc/src/rpc_transport_low_latency.ml) low latency transport.
+- <a name="benchmark">4</a>: A shuttle based http server benchmark can be found at https://github.com/ocaml-multicore/retro-httpaf-bench/pull/16